chrissimpkins/Crunch/README.md

 ## Examples

 The following examples demonstrate the benefits and disadvantages of the current iteration of this aggressive space saving lossy transformation strategy.
 In many cases, optimization with Crunch will lead to excellent space savings and an imperceptible decrease in image quality.
-In some cases, it does not (see the horizon line + clouds in the prarie photo below) .
+In some cases, it does not (see the horizon line + clouds in the prairie photo below) .
 Experiment with the image types that you use and please submit an issue report with examples of any images where the image quality falls short of your expectations for production ready files.

 ## Photography Examples